 Jill is the Executive Director, Office of the Director-General.
-She has responsibility for the machinery of government and communication functions within the Ministry as well as assisting the Director General with whole of system stewardship and leadership.
+She has responsibility for the machinery of government and communication functions within the Ministry.

 She has a Master of Business Administration from The University of Waikato and a Master of Public Administration from Victoria University of Wellington.
 Jill is an ANZSOG alumnus.

 Jill is a career public servant and has held a variety of senior operational and strategic roles within Housing, Education and now Health.
 She was the General Manager Housing Services with responsibility for the provision of services and accommodation across New Zealand.
 In Education she was General Manager Special Education, Acting Deputy Secretary Special Education and Associate Deputy Secretary Sector Enablement and Support.

 Jill has a passion for leadership and management development and was the author and co-facilitator of the Leader Within Programme – a programme designed to develop organisational leadership and management capacity and capability.